andreasabel/inCode/entry/practical-dependent-types-in-haskell-1.md

 2. “I need something of *this* type…how can I make it?”

-    “Ah, there’s only one possible way to get this.”
-Parametric polymorphism to the rescue.
+    “Ah, there’s only one possible way to get this.
+Parametric polymorphism to the rescue.”

 3. “I need to multiply this with *something*…but what?”